Bushfire Planning Framework Review 2019 - 2022

 • City of Vincent

-Areas that are no longer designated as bushfire prone will not be captured by State Planning Policy 3.7 or part 10A of the Planning and Development (Local Planning Schemes) Amendment Regulations 2015.
+Areas no longer designated as bushfire prone will not be captured by State Planning Policy 3.7 or part 10A of the Planning and Development (Local Planning Schemes) Regulations 2015.

-If you are an applicant or decision-maker not within the Perth Metropolitan Central planning sub-region, you will not be affected by Stage 1 changes but may be affected by the revised Map of Bush Fire Prone Areas (the Map) as part of Stage 2.
-The new Stage 2 Map is anticipated to be released in 2022.
+If you are an applicant or decision-maker not within the Perth Central sub-region, you will not be affected by Stage 1 changes but may be affected by the revised Map of Bush Fire Prone Areas as part of Stage 2.
+The new Stage 2 map is anticipated to be released in 2023.

 How will I know when new changes come into effect?